Oesophagectomy

 After your operation

 You will probably be cared for in the intensive care unit, or a high-dependency unit, for a few days after your operation.
-You may be kept asleep for longer using a machine called a ventilator.
+You may be kept asleep for a longer period of time after your operation.
+Your breathing will be supported using a machine called a ventilator.
 This is to help your heart and lungs recover after the operation.
 If you are woken up earlier, a ventilator may be used to help you to breathe for a few hours.
-You will probably feel quite tired, and may not remember much about the first day or two after your operation.
+You will probably feel quite tired, and may not remember much about the first day or 2 after your operation.

 Drips and drains